-The trading mechanism of the Regular Contract is similar to futures trading structure, but with certain differences.
+The trading mechanism of the Delivery Contract is similar to futures trading structure, but with certain differences.
 All margin, profits and losses are dominated in USDT.
-The Regular Contract is not quoted by the index, and the profit and loss in the market are calculated by the last price.
+The Delivery Contract is not quoted by the index, and the profit and loss in the market are calculated by the last transaction price.

 - Margin and Leverage

 All margins of the Regular Contract are calculated in USDT.
 You can conduct two-direction trade, long or short on multiple contracts, that said, you can long or short positions in two directions.